data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: one-dim-classification-example

-*Solution*.
-If $x$ is between 0 and 1, the target prediction function will return 0.
+*Solution.* If $x$ is between 0 and 1, the target prediction function will return 0.
 If $x$ is between 2 and 3, the target prediction function will return 1.
 If $x$ is between 1 and 2, then the more likely outcome is 0, so $r$ should return 0 for those values as well.

     pre(julia-executable)
       |